-It easy to overlook Ajo.
-It’s far from the metro tourism markets of Phoenix and Tucson, and the popular destinations of Sedona, Jerome and Grand Canyon.
+Ajo is far from the metro tourism markets of Phoenix and Tucson, and the popular destinations of Sedona, Jerome and Grand Canyon.
+But It's definitely worth a desert drive to visit.

 The town is just 40 miles north of the border on the road to Puerto Penasco (Rocky Point).
 But those travelers, in a hurry to get to the beach, pass right through the former mining town.